Christian Clavier: Life and career

 He also runs a production company, Ouille Production.

 He was made Chevalier (Knight) of the Ordre national du Mérite on 13 June 1998, and promoted Officier (Officer) in 2005.
 He was made Chevalier (Knight) of the Légion d'honneur in 2008.

-He is a friend of former French président Nicolas Sarkozy, and in 2012 emigrated to The United Kingdom.
+He is a friend of former French président Nicolas Sarkozy, and in 2012 emigrated to the United Kingdom.
 He denies this was as a result of Francois Hollande's punitive tax policy.

+In April 2025, he told Brut that the use of AI in cinema continues the tradition of early visual effects pioneered by Georges Méliès, saying that "cinema was already magical when it began."